0xKitsune/EVM-Puzzles-Walkthrough/README.md

 Then we execute the `CALL` instruction, which returns `0` if the sub context reverted and `1` if it was a success.
 After the `CALL` instruction we can see a `PUSH1 00 EQ` meaning that we need `CALL` to push a `0` onto the stack.
 Go ahead and give the rest of the puzzle a shot, then feel free to come back to see the rest of the solution.

 Ok, so now we know that the `CALL` instruction needs to return `0` which means we need to enter calldata that causes `CALL` to fail.
 To get `CALL` to fail, there are three ways.
 One way it will fail is if there is not enough gas.
 The second way it can fail is if there are not enough values on the stack.
 The third way it can fail is if the current execution context is from a STATICCALL and the value in wei (stack index 2) is not 0 (since Byzantium fork).
+It is also important to note that `CALL` will always succeed as true when you `CALL` an account with no code (or codesize of 0).

 In this instance TODO: explain what to do and why. `0x60016000526001601ff3` works.

 # Puzzle #9